razitiwana/match-stats-ios-sdk/README.md

 To update:
 1. Open your `Podfile`
-2. Change the version number only:
+2. Change the version number only in the tag:

 ```ruby
 target 'YourApp' do